DataSQRL/datasqrl.github.io/docs/reference/api/graphql/design.md

 ```
 The type has a field for each column in the table.
 In addition, it has the relationship field `parent` that relates a nested table record to its parent record from the `Users` table.

 Non-nested tables in the script  map onto query entry-points of the same name as the table which can be used to query the table.
-In our [Quickstart example](../../../../getting-started/quickstart), we have the root (i.e. non-nested) tables `Orders` and `Users` which are exposed through the following query endpoints:
+In the [DataSQRL tutorial](../../../../getting-started/intro/overview), we have the root (i.e. non-nested) tables `Orders` and `Users` which are exposed through the following query endpoints:
 ```graphl
 type Query {
   Orders(id: Int, customerid: Int, time: String): [orders!]